MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-managed-identities-with-scom-mi.md

 *Managed identities for Azure* solve this problem for all your resources in Azure Active Directory by providing them with automatically managed identities.
 You can use a service's identity to authenticate any service that supports Azure Active Directory authentication, including Key Vault, without any credentials stored in your code.

 >[!Note]
->- *Managed identities for Azure* is the new name for the service formerly known as Managed Service Identity (MSI).
+>- *Managed identities for Azure* are the new name for the service formerly known as Managed Service Identity (MSI).
 >- *Managed identities for Azure resources* are free with Azure Active Directory for Azure subscriptions.
 There's no extra cost.

 ## Concepts